 Beyond the historically most expensive addresses, certain streets are experiencing a spectacular revaluation that could propel them into the upper ranks within ten years.

 Rue des Martyrs (9th) — 11,000 to 14,000 euros/sqm.
-Long a working-class street, rue des Martyrs has become the most desirable thoroughfare in the 9th arrondissement.
-Its food shops, designer boutiques, and village energy attract a young, affluent clientele.
-The Haussmann buildings’ upper floors, with views of Montmartre, reach price levels unthinkable ten years ago.
+Long a working-class street, rue des Martyrs has become the most desirable in the 9th arrondissement.
+Its food shops, designer boutiques and village energy draw a young, affluent crowd.
+The upper floors of its Haussmann buildings, with views of Montmartre, reach prices unthinkable ten years ago.

 Rue de Turenne (3rd-4th) — 12,000 to 16,000 euros/sqm.
-The central axis of the Haut-Marais benefits from the neighborhood’s move upmarket.
+The central axis of the Haut-Marais is riding the neighbourhood’s move upmarket.
 Art galleries, concept stores, Michelin-starred restaurants: rue de Turenne has become the address of international creatives.
-Lofts in former workshops reach 15,000 euros/sqm and above.
+Lofts in former workshops reach 15,000 euros/sqm and beyond.

 Avenue de Breteuil (7th-15th) — 14,000 to 18,000 euros/sqm.
-This broad, tree-lined avenue with views of the Invalides offers an exceptional residential setting at prices still 20-30% below nearby rue de l’Universite.
-It is the quintessential family address of the southern 7th, and prices are gradually converging with the arrondissement’s core.
+This broad, tree-lined avenue with views of the Invalides offers an exceptional residential setting at prices still 20-30% below nearby rue de l’Université.
+It is the family address par excellence of the southern 7th, and prices are gradually closing on the arrondissement’s core.

 Quai de la Loire (19th) — 7,500 to 9,500 euros/sqm.
 A surprising outsider.
-The Bassin de la Villette and Canal de l’Ourcq have transformed this formerly working-class area into a prized urban promenade.
+The Bassin de la Villette and the Canal de l’Ourcq have turned this formerly working-class area into a prized urban promenade.
 Recent buildings facing the basin reach prices unthinkable for the 19th just five years ago.
-It is not (yet) the prestige of the Seine quays, but the trajectory is clear.
+It is not (yet) the prestige of the Seine quays, but the direction of travel is clear.

-Jean Mascla’s advice: Buying on a street in the revaluation phase is the most profitable long-term strategy in Paris.
+Jean Mascla’s advice: buying on a street still revaluing is the most profitable long-term strategy in Paris.
 Rue des Martyrs was worth 6,000 euros/sqm fifteen years ago; it is worth double today.
-Identifying these streets before the increase is priced in requires ground-level knowledge that only a property hunter can provide.
+Spotting these streets before the rise is priced in takes ground-level knowledge only a property hunter can provide.
 This has been our daily work for fifteen years.

 Left Bank, Right Bank: two visions of prestige

-The ranking reveals an overwhelming Left Bank dominance, and more specifically the 7th arrondissement, which places five streets in the top 15.
+The ranking reveals an overwhelming Left Bank dominance, and the 7th arrondissement in particular, which places five streets in the top 15.
 This is no coincidence.

 The Left Bank embodies discreet residential prestige.
-Great Parisian families, diplomats, and senior civil servants have lived there for generations.
-The architecture is more homogeneous (pure Haussmann or 18th-century private mansions), the calm deeper, and the relationship to luxury more internalized.
-Wealth is not displayed on the Left Bank: it is inhabited.
+Old Parisian families, diplomats and senior civil servants have lived there for generations.
+The architecture is more homogeneous (pure Haussmann or 18th-century private mansions), the calm deeper, the relationship with luxury more inward.
+Wealth is not displayed on the Left Bank: it is lived in.

 The Right Bank offers a more ostentatious prestige.
-Avenue Montaigne and Avenue Foch are addresses of representation as much as residence.
+Avenue Montaigne and Avenue Foch are addresses of display as much as of residence.
 The clientele is more international, more visible, and the properties are often larger and more spectacular.
-The Triangle d’Or (8th) is the neighborhood of displayed opulence: palace hotels, haute couture, jewelry, and the property reflects this identity.
+The Triangle d’Or (8th) is the neighbourhood of visible opulence: palace hotels, haute couture, jewellery, and the property reflects that identity.

-The Ile Saint-Louis stands apart.
-Neither truly Left Bank nor truly Right Bank, the island floats above the codes, literally and symbolically.
-Its prestige is that of the timeless, the confidential, and the exceptional.
-It is the address for those who have nothing left to prove.
+The Île Saint-Louis stands apart.
+Neither truly Left Bank nor truly Right Bank, the island floats above the codes, literally and figuratively.
+Its prestige is that of the timeless, the confidential, the exceptional.
+It is the address for those with nothing left to prove.

-For the buyer with a long-term outlook, this geography of prestige has been stable for decades and should not fundamentally change.
-The 7th arrondissement addresses will remain the most expensive in Paris in ten years, just as they were ten years ago.
+For the long-term buyer, this geography of prestige has been stable for decades and is unlikely to change fundamentally.
+The 7th arrondissement addresses will still be the most expensive in Paris in ten years, just as they were ten years ago.
 It is this stability that makes them first-tier wealth investments.

 The art of buying on the most expensive streets

-Accessing Paris’s most exclusive addresses does not happen on property portals.
-Here is the reality of the process.
+Reaching Paris’s most exclusive addresses does not happen on property portals.
+Here is how the process really works.

-The majority of transactions on these streets, between 40 and 60%, are concluded off-market.
-Sellers of properties worth 3, 5, or 10 million euros do not wish to see their apartment listed on a portal.
-The reasons are multiple: personal discretion, tax considerations, estate complexity, or simply the desire to deal only with qualified buyers.
+Most transactions on these streets, between 40 and 60%, are concluded off-market.
+Sellers of properties worth 3, 5 or 10 million euros do not want their apartment listed on a portal.
+The reasons are many: personal discretion, tax considerations, a complex estate, or simply the wish to deal only with qualified buyers.

-For the buyer, this means patience and network are the two prerequisites.
-Our hunters maintain long-standing relationships with building concierges on these streets, notaires at the leading firms in the 7th and 8th, and agents specializing in prime property.
-When a property becomes available, the information circulates first within this closed network, and that is where we step in.
+For the buyer, this means patience and a network are the two prerequisites.
+Our hunters keep long-standing relationships with building concierges on these streets, notaires at the leading firms in the 7th and 8th, and agents specialising in prime property.
+When a property comes free, the word circulates first within this closed network, and that is where we step in.

-The process is also longer than on the conventional market.
+The process is also longer than on the open market.
 Finding an exceptional property on a specific street can take six months, sometimes a year.
-Buyers at this level know and accept this: they are not buying an apartment; they are acquiring an address.
+Buyers at this level know and accept it: they are not buying an apartment; they are acquiring an address.

-Key figure: On the streets in our top 15, the average time from the start of the search to signing at the notaire is 8 months.
-That is twice the Parisian average, but buyers with the patience to wait for the right property on the right street never regret it.
+Key figure: on the streets in our top 15, the average time from the start of the search to signing at the notaire is 8 months.
+That is twice the Paris average, but buyers with the patience to wait for the right property on the right street never regret it.

-The prices in this ranking are indicative ranges based on our field observations, DVF data, and transactions we have handled.
-Actual prices vary considerably depending on floor, orientation, condition, view, and features of each property.
+The prices in this ranking are indicative ranges based on our observations on the ground, DVF data and transactions we have handled.
+Actual prices vary considerably with the floor, orientation, condition, view and features of each property.
 This ranking does not claim to be exhaustive: Paris has several dozen streets where prices exceed 15,000 euros/sqm.

 The finest addresses in Paris are found behind the scenes.
 Our property hunters open the doors you will not find online.
 Speak to an expert